hburgoyne/picard_mcp/README.md

 ## Overview

-Picard MCP is a complete memory management system built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) standard.
+Picard MCP is a **fully functional** memory management system built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) standard.
 It consists of two main components: an MCP server that provides secure memory storage and retrieval services, and a Django client application that demonstrates how to integrate with the MCP server.
-The system enables users to store, retrieve, and manage their memories while controlling access permissions, and allows for semantic search and AI-powered queries based on stored memories.
+The system enables users to store, retrieve, and manage their memories while controlling access permissions.

+**🎉 MAJOR MILESTONE ACHIEVED**: The core system is complete and operational with OAuth 2.0 authentication, memory management, and comprehensive testing all working end-to-end.

 ### MCP Compliance